-Through a diverse range of activities, NCCR Robotics works to bring a culture of equality and inclusiveness in the robotics community at large.
+Through a diverse range of activities, NCCR Robotics worked to bring a culture of equality and inclusiveness in the robotics community at large.

 In 2018, for example, two conferences were held at the EPFL Collège des Humanités, dealing with issues of harassment and of being LGBT at work.
 Since 2018, NCCR Robotics has started to sponsor networking/lunch meetings at ETH Zurich especially oriented to female researches in the robotics field – starting with a lunch with Prof. Katherine Kuchenbecker from the Max Planck Institute on Stuttgart, Germany.
 In 2019, we organised lunch events with Prof. Dr. Heike Vallery from TU Delft (at ETH Zurich) and with Prof. Radhika Nagpal from Harvard University (at EPFL).